webapplate/webapplate/README.md

 A Mobile First WebApp fromework that help you quickly start the mobile web app development.

-Webapplate provide a familiar project bootstrap settings.
+Webapplate provide a ready-to-deploy project bootstrap settings.

 Website developed by Webapplate can be deployed to PaaS Provider like [appfog](https://www.appfog.com) or [heroku](http://www.heroku.com) in minutes.